davesnx/re-spring-css/README.md

 # re-spring-css

-re-spring-css makes it easy to create CSS-keyframes spring animations in Reason.
+re-spring-css makes it easy to create keyframes animations in Reason.

+You define a spring: giving a tension and a friction (like [chenglou/react-motion](https://github.com/chenglou/react-motion) or [react-spring.io](https://www.react-spring.io)) and it would create the keyframe!

+- It runs at 60 FPS.
+- Doesn't block the DOM, like JavaScript-based animation libs.
-You define a spring, like [chenglou/react-motion](https://github.com/chenglou/react-motion) or [react-spring.io](https://www.react-spring.io) but it's just CSS, so it runs at 60 FPS.
-Can't be canceled or dynamically treated.
+- Can't be canceled or dynamically treated.

 It's an implementation in ReasonML of [gerardabello/spring-animation-keyframes](https://github.com/gerardabello/spring-animation-keyframes), all credits to [him: @gerardabello](https://github.com/gerardabello).